-Type of rod, bait-caster, or spinning outfit that’s up to you; they both will work and have their purpose on the lake.
-I am not going to name rod and reels; it’s not that kind of article.
-But I do want to talk about preparing for the lures you plan on using.
-It’s pretty simple, but we see a lot of people make this mistake.
+The type of rod, bait caster, or spinning outfit is up to you; they both will work and have their purpose on the lake.
+I will not name rod and reels; it’s not that kind of article.
+But I want to talk about preparing for the lures you plan to use.
+It’s pretty simple, but we see many people make this mistake.

-On Okeechobee, unlike many lakes, you are fishing it for the chance that you will get that once in a lifetime bite.
+On Okeechobee, unlike many lakes, you are fishing it to get that once-in-a-lifetime bite.
 And many do; unfortunately, the majority are not prepared with the right equipment and only go home with a heartbroken story of the one that got away.

-The reason is, the correct equipment has the most considerable percentage chance of catching those fish.
-A seven-foot action rod designed for flipping, punch the grass mats is great for exactly that.
+The reason is the correct equipment has the most considerable percentage chance of catching those fish.
+A seven-foot action rod designed for flipping and punching the grass mats is great for exactly that.
 You won’t use a 5′ spinning rod with a 10lb line.
 Please think about the pattern you are going to choose.
-The lure you want to throw and make sure you are appropriately using the correct setup for that condition.
+The lure you want to throw and ensure you appropriately use the correct setup for that condition.

 Setup is Key

 And when we say setup, we mean the line size, rod stiffness, and reel ratio.
 This tip is about landing more fish, not getting more bites.

 You don’t want to throw a crankbait on a flipping stick or fish a worm on a crankbait rod.
 You can, but it will directly reduce your landing of fish.